-Powerball jackpot is biggest lottery prize in over 8 months
+No winner: Biggest Powerball jackpot in months grows larger

-DES MOINES, Iowa (AP) — The biggest lottery prize in more than eight months will be up for grabs in Saturday night’s Powerball drawing.
+DES MOINES, Iowa (AP) — The biggest lottery prize in months grew larger after no ticket matched all five numbers and the Powerball drawn on Saturday night.

+The estimated jackpot for the next drawing on Monday is $670 million.

-The Powerball jackpot has slowly climbed to an estimated $635 million thanks to 39 consecutive drawings without a grand prize winner, a record streak for the game dating back to June 5.
+The Powerball jackpot has slowly climbed thanks to 40 consecutive drawings without a grand prize winner, a record streak for the game dating back to June 5.
 There hasn’t been a bigger Powerball jackpot since a $731.1 million prize was won on Jan.
-20. Saturday’s grand prize would be the 10th largest U.S. lottery jackpot ever won.
+20. Saturday’s grand prize of $635 million would have been the 10th largest U.S. lottery jackpot ever won.

 Since Aug.
 23, Powerball drawings have been held three times a week to increase interest and grow prizes more quickly.
 Drawings are held each Monday, Wednesday and Saturday at 10:59 p.m.
 EDT.